Selling a house at auction

-Another benefit to selling at auction is that it offers a definite ‘end date’ to the process.
+Another benefit to selling your house at auction is that it offers a definite ‘end date’ to the process.
 Unlike selling to the open market, the auction date will be set from the start of the marketing process.
 Any successful auction sale will then need to complete within 28 days.
 Contracts exchange at the point of the hammer falling, and a deposit is payable on the day.
 This reduced the chances of the sale falling through before completion.

-How to sell a house at auction
+How to sell your house at auction

 Choose an auction house to sell with